Welcome to today's edition of the Rush 24-7 podcast.

 To play games with this, to use this as one more issue for which we can bash Bush, the favorite activity of Democrats, is deplorable.

-There is not only nothing legally wrong with what the president did, there certainly isn't anything morally wrong.
+There is not only nothing legally wrong with what the President did.

-It is the greatest duty of the president to try to track the activities of people here in the United States who want to harm us.
+It is the greatest duty of the President to try to track the activities of people here in the United States who want to harm us.

-Now, prior to 9-11, when some right winger like me or Rush would get out there and talk about things like this, a lot of the well-educated crowd would roll its eyes.
+Now, prior to 9-11, when some right-winger like me, or Rush, would get out there and talk about things like this, a lot of the well-educated crowd would roll its eyes.

-there are terrorists who want to kill us.
+Oh yeah, right, there are terrorists who want to kill us.

 Right.